open-edge/core/README.md

 A master is also counted as a worker as it can offloading computing tasks to itself.
 So if you have only one node, you can think it's a edge group with one 'hidden' worker.

+# Architecture design
+## Image
+### One big image vs. one small one for each function
+#### One big image for all functions
+*PROS*
+- No need to build/push/pull image all the time
+- Provide good abstraction: users don't need to care what's underlying: container or light vm *CONS*
+- Limited choices of supported environments
+- Need to be maintained by Open Edge contributors
+#### One small image for every function
+*PROS*
+- Image preparation is not Open Edge contributors' job anymore
+- Can support all environments.
+*CONS*
+- Image need to build/push/pull all the time
+- No abstraction.
+Users need to build docker image.
+#### Decision
+As a maintainer, one big image is prefered.
+However, when maintainers push new base image version, they need to make sure it's backward compatible.
+The base image consists of the Python (or Node, Java, etc.) image and various of dependencies.
+How to make sure new dependencies are backward compatible?
+We can't be sure, it's out of our hand.
+So we need a way allows users to specify dependencies.
+That means one big base image is not practical.

+We don't need to create a new image for every new function.
+We can check if there's an existing one that satisfies a function's dependency requirements.
+This work will be done in future iterations.
+In current iteration, a new image is created for every new function.